d13r/laravel-breadcrumbs/README.md

 for internal use - most likely you won't need to call them.

 ## Changelog
+### 2.1.0
+* Add support for non-linked breadcrumbs to the Twitter Bootstrap templates

 ### 2.0.0
 * Add Twitter Bootstrap v3 template
   ([#7](https://github.com/davejamesmiller/laravel-breadcrumbs/issues/7))